 Barristers' Classifieds is a free service for members of the Bar Association, which allows them to buy or sell chambers, wigs, gowns, law reports and more.
-A new version of Barristers' Classifieds is under construction.
-Members will be advised of a delivery date via InBrief.
+A new version of Barristers' Classifieds is now live.

 The Bar Library is open to practising members of the New South Wales Bar and financial members of the Bar Association.The library’s lending and research services are not available to persons who might reasonably be expected to have access to similar services in their home jurisdiction, institution or firm.

 The Bar Association has reserved 15 full time places under a management agreement across two childcare centres operated by Guardian Early Learning Group, for a period of three years from November 2016.
 This number can be increased, subject to availability.
 Members who apply for a place but are not immediately granted a place will be put on a wait list.

 costs and billing precedents